 How research trends in Artificial Intelligence are like?

-In 2018, we witnessed a dramatic rise in AI based platforms, tools, and applications.
+In 2018, we witnessed a dramatic rise in AI-based platforms, tools, and applications.

-One reason is that big players from multiple domains like Google, Qualcomm, NVIDIA, Facebook, Microsoft, IBM are investing in the AI R&D to bridge the lab to consumer gap.
+One reason is that big players from multiple domains like Google, Qualcomm, NVIDIA, Facebook, Microsoft, IBM are investing in the AI R&D to bridge the lab to the consumer gap.

 Why won’t a technology see such trends when it is going to affect all the walks of our day to day life!
 From healthcare to automobiles, manufacturing to agriculture, in consumer electronics like fridge, AC to agriculture, it will take almost everything under it laps.

-Because it has so wider applications which includes sectors like software, pharmaceutical, consumer electronics where patents play a big role, having an understanding of patent filing trends will only help in making sound business decisions.
+Because it has so wider applications which include sectors like software, pharmaceutical, consumer electronics where patents play a big role, having an understanding of patent filing trends will only help in making sound business decisions.

 Kilpatrick Townsend & Stockton (a leading US patent law firm) and GreyB Services collaborated to help you understand what kind of research trends 12 fast-growing tech sectors are displaying in the US market.

 This is the third article of a series of 14 articles where we will be discussing research trends in AI.
-We will be publishing remaining articles over the coming two weeks.
+We will be publishing the remaining articles over the coming two weeks.
 Meanwhile, you can read the other articles of the series here.